Summary:

 - Again, this event was also not a 'decisive' defeat for the Persians as they were still more powerful and have huge numerical advantage.

-- Thus, it is highly unlikely that the Meccan Pagans would not have handed over the wager to Abu Bakr, as the Persians still had a strong chance of defeating the Romans and even capturing Constantinople.
+- Thus, it is highly unlikely that the Meccan Pagans would not have handed over the wager to Abu Bakr, as the Persians still had a strong chance of defeating the Byzantines and even capturing Constantinople.

 - Additionally, this battle took place in 624 CE, 10 years after the prophecy, exceeding the Quranic timeframe of 3 to 9 years.